 No, Origen did not.
 Two twelfth century variant readings of Origen’s manuscript (via Rufinus) do indeed have man-Junia (Commentary on Romans, 10.39.45), but the keywords there are twelfth century and variant readings.
 Earlier, more reliable manuscripts all had the feminine Junia, and in multiple places.
-Two eighth/ninth century commentators, Rabanus Maurus (c.
-776-856) and Hraban of Fulda (780-856), quoted Origen and both had Junia as feminine.
+An eighth/ninth century commentator, Rabanus Maurus Magnentius aka Hraban of Fulda (c.
+776-856), quoted Origen and had Junia as feminine.

 “But Epiphanius of Salamis said Junia was a man!”

 No, Epiphanius did not.
 The work in question (Index discipulorum) that makes mention of man-Junia was not attributed to Epiphanius (AD 310 – 403) until the 9th century, and “is unlikely to be a genuine work of the fourth-century bishop of Salamis.”
 Scholarly consensus holds that it was written by a pseudo-Epiphanius c.
 8th century.
+(2022 UPDATE: I believe I can date this document to the 6th century, and will confirm when I know for sure.)
 But even so, Ps.-Epiphanius said in the very same passage that Priscilla (Rom.
 16:3) was a man.
 Priscilla is mentioned seven times over the course of the New Testament, always with her husband Aquila, who was specified as her spouse in Acts 18:2.
 So unless one is also open to the possibility that Priscilla and Aquila represent a biblical example of gay marriage, Ps.-Epiphanius’ testimony is garbage and Junia is still a woman.

 Outside of Pseudo-Epiphanius (8th/9th century) and the late Origen variant manuscripts (12th century), the earliest example of man-Junia comes from Aegidius of Rome (13th century!).
 For reasonable people, the debate on Junia’s gender is dead and buried.